Is CBD Effective Without THC?

 We have an entire article on the entourage effect at our Is Full Spectrum CBD better than CBD Isolate article.

-In a nutshell, the entourage effect is a nifty term for the belief that the different substances in the cannabis plan augment each other.
+In a nutshell, the entourage effect is a nifty term for the belief that the different substances in the Cannabis plant augment each other's effects.

 For example, THC and CBD would increase each other's effect and better work together than if you took them by themselves.

 Most of the entourage effect on these two in research is the exact opposite!

 A great deal of the original research that led to this term was based on the fact that CBD helped to offset the negatives of THC!

 THC is known to cause anxiety, paranoia, panic attacks, and temporary psychosis which is dose-dependent.